hwloidl/TestPaper_22/README.md

 ## HWL comments

+**NB**: This repo is now linked with overleaf which should act as front end for developing the paper.

 **HWL**: I've for now added my comments (below), tagged with this label, in the mark-down file

 I think we should structure the discussion into 3 areas of performance improvement